Frederick S. Strong: Continued career

 In May 1898, Strong was promoted to temporary major of United States Volunteers for the Spanish–American War.
 He was assigned as assistant adjutant of 1st Division, Second Army Corps.
 He performed duty at Camp Mackenzie near Augusta, Georgia, and remained in the Volunteers until being discharged on March 31, 1899.
 On March 2, 1899, he was promoted to the permanent rank of captain.

 From 1899 to 1902, Strong was stationed at Fort Monroe as adjutant of the 4th Artillery, the Artillery School and Artillery District of the Chesapeake.
 From January 1902 to September 1904 Strong served as superintendent of Michigan Military Academy.
 Strong served as acting inspector general of the Field Artillery branch and school from September 1904 to July 1907, first in Washington, D.C. and then at Fort Monroe.
 He was promoted to major in November 1904.

 Strong was promoted to lieutenant colonel of Coast Artillery in July 1907 and assigned as adjutant of the Department of the Lakes, where he served until May 1, 1909.
 From May 1909 to March 1911, Strong served in the Philippines as adjutant of the Department of Luzon.
 He was promoted to colonel in March 1911 and assigned to Fort Totten, New York as commander of the Coast Defenses of Eastern New York.
 In August, 1911 he was assigned to command of the Coast Artillery School and the Coast Defenses of Chesapeake Bay.

 From September 1911 to November 1915, Strong was posted to Charleston, South Carolina, as commander of the South Atlantic Coast Artillery District.
 He was promoted to brigadier general in May 1915.
 From December 1915 to November 1916, Strong commanded Schofield Barracks, Hawaii.
 He was commander of the Hawaiian Department from November 1916 to July 1917.

 World War I

-In August 1917, Strong was promoted to temporary major general and assigned to command of the 40th Division during its organization and training at Camp Kearny, California.
-By the time the division arrived in France in August 1918, the War Department had decided to use newly-arrived divisions to provide replacement troops for units already in combat, and Strong commanded the 40th Division as a depot division based in Revigny-sur-Ornain.
+In August, four months after the American entry into World War I, Strong was promoted to temporary major general and assigned to command of the 40th Division, a recently created National Guard formation, during its organization and training at Camp Kearny, California.
+By the time the division arrived in France in August 1918, the War Department had decided to use newly-arrived divisions to provide replacement troops for other units already in combat, and Strong commanded the 40th Division as a depot division based in Revigny-sur-Ornain.

-After the armistice ended the war in November 1918, Strong remained in command while the division moved to Castres-Gironde and awaited transportation to the United States.
+After the armistice with Germany ended the war in November 1918, Strong remained in command while the division moved to Castres-Gironde and awaited transportation to the United States.
 The 40th Division arrived in the United States on March 3, 1919, and proceeded to Camp Kearny, where it was demobilized on April 20, 1919.